foroozandehgroup/NMR-EsPy/docs/theory_overview.rst

 general (:math:`M`).

 To achieve this, we apply `Newton's Method` to determine the optimal set of parameters to describe the signal.
-Newton' Method is an iterative procedure, which considers a particular function to be minimised.
+Newton's Method is an iterative procedure, which considers a particular function to be minimised.
 In the case of NMR-EsPy, the function is the following: